morse-simulator/morse/doc/morse/user/builder_example.rst

     When appending objects to the scene, it is necessary to use the file names that contain the Blender object corresponding to your component.
-For :doc:`standard components <../components_library>`, you can omit the `.blend` extension.
+For :doc:`standard components <../components_library>`, you can omit the path and the `.blend` extension.
 For your own components, give the full path to your Blender file.

 Append a robot